Tazinho/snakecase/README.md

 ```

 Whit a bit of regex knowledge you can decide to leave in whatever you
-want, while remoing the rest
+want, while removing the rest

 ``` r
 to_any_case("keep @ # . , * remove - & |",